kmamaniya/CSA-LAB-2/README.md

 The caches are write-through, direct and fully associative associative and non inclusive type.

 The outputs are generated with a ".out" extention.

+This is an original course work, copying/taking reference of this code without citation is considered plagarism.